Why is this medication prescribed?

 - tell your doctor and pharmacist if you are allergic to nebivolol, any other medications, or any of the ingredients in nebivolol tablets.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you have a slow heart rate, heart or liver disease, or heart failure.
+- tell your doctor if you have a slow or irregular heart rate, liver disease, or heart failure.
 Your doctor may tell you not to take nebivolol.

-- tell your doctor if you have or have ever had asthma or other lung diseases, diabetes, hyperthyroidism (an overactive thyroid gland), problems with blood circulation, kidney disease, severe allergies, or pheochromocytoma (a tumor that develops on a gland near the kidneys and may cause high blood pressure and fast heart rate).
+- tell your doctor if you have or have ever had asthma or other lung diseases, diabetes, hyperthyroidism (an overactive thyroid gland), problems with blood circulation, kidney disease, or pheochromocytoma (a tumor that develops on a gland near the kidneys and may cause high blood pressure and fast heart rate).
+Also tell your doctor if you have ever had a serious allergic reaction to a food or any other substance.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while taking nebivolol, call your doctor.